SarthakD187/metricfoundry/docs/artifacts.md

 - `outliers.json` – detected outliers for numeric fields along with z-scores.
 - `report.txt` – natural-language summary for quick operator review.
 - `graphs/` – PNG visualizations such as histograms and scatter plots for quick exploration of numeric fields.
+- `bundles/analytics_bundle.zip` – curated download that groups descriptive
+  statistics, correlation matrices, predictions, and other tabular outputs.
+- `bundles/visualizations.zip` – single archive containing all generated
+  histograms and scatter plots.

 Additional artifacts added by future phases (plots, models, etc.) should follow this pattern and be registered in the manifest under `artifacts/` with the relative key `artifacts/<jobId>/<path>`.

+## Phase archives

+To simplify debugging, `phases/phase_payloads.zip` consolidates the individual `<phase>.json` documents emitted by the LangGraph pipeline into a single downloadable archive.
+This removes the need to fetch each phase output one at a time when inspecting job execution details.